shubham3k/Login-page/README.md

 ## Its a website for simple user authentication like SIGNUP, LOGIN and User profile

 Built for learning purposes.
 Concept learned
-1.CRUD operation on DataBase
+* CRUD operation on DataBase
-2.Schema designing in MongoDb
+* Schema designing in MongoDb
-3.Routing in NextJs
+* Routing in NextJs
-4.Designing the form
+* Designing the form